BabylonJS/Documentation/content/landing_pages/toolsAndResourcesPerformanceProfilerLandingPage.md

 - CpuStrategy

 The CPU strategy is more experimental as it uses the experimental computer pressure API.
 This strategy may not work as intended for all users.
 You might have to enable experimental web features in chrome settings to enable this.
-This strategy allows the user to know the utilization percentage of the CPU.
+This strategy allows you to know the utilization percentage of the CPU.

 We only collect a few data sources by default, but you can add more of these predefined data sources.
 Let's say we want to add the TotalLightsStrategy.
 To do this, we would do the following: